open-telemetry/opentelemetry-operator/docs/api.md

-The pod this Toleration is attached to tolerates any taint that matches the triple <key,value,effect
+The pod this Toleration is attached to tolerates any taint that matches the triple <key,value,effect> using the matching operator <operator>.

 <table>
     <thead>